spacebase/spacebasenz/README.md

 Now you should have a local development environment that upgrades your code via CircleCI whenever you push your master branch to origin at Github.
 Have fun!

+Since our database is likely a bit date, you might want to start by running a composer update:
+`lando composer update`, commit the lock file `git add composer.lock`, commit, and push your master branch to origin at github.com. `git push origin master` goes to GitHub, where CircleCI will automatically do a composer install with your new composer.lock file and send to Pantheon.

 #### Commands we found useful